 How can you get a MSG?

 Jennifer’s financial institution is a member of the Securities Transfer Agents Medallion Program.
-Two other organizations provide MSGs, the Stock Exchanges Medallion Program and the New York Stock Exchange Medallion Signature Program.
+Two other organizations provide MSGs, the Stock Exchanges Medallion Program, and the New York Stock Exchange Medallion Signature Program.
 Only specific bank officers can issue MSGs.
 This personnel limitation is why Jennifer was required to make an appointment to access this service.
 Jennifer also checked on the limits imposed on the institution’s surety to verify how much they can guarantee.

 Most institutions can provide this service at no or nominal charge.
 Smaller banks may not have the resources to enroll in these programs and, therefore, may not provide the service.

 We can help by advising you on the many factors to consider when you are transferring securities.
-Contact us to learn more about your options and the services we can provide.